ndrean/caching_an_api/README.md

 We cache the responses to HTTP calls with a GenServer, the Ets data store and the Mnesia database in a distributed cluster.

 There is a module Api for performing HTTP requests that calls a Cache module.
-The Cache module is a GenServer.
-For simplicity, it implements state, Mnesia and Ets whilst only one mode runs at a time; the selection of the store is declared `store: type` in the config, with the type of `:mn` or `:ets` or nothing (for state).
+You can configure which store is used: the state of the Cache GenServer, Ets or Mnesia.
+Set the `store: type` with `:mn` or `:ets` or nothing (for state).

-## Testing Ets vs Mnesia: **test** branch

- It instanciates the two embedded Erlang stores,  Ets and Mnesia.
-It reacts to `get`and `put` calls.
-Mnesia is wrapped into it's own module.
+Ets and Mnesia are both run in their own supervised process.

+## The stores

+We have 3 choices to handle state:

 - GenServer:
 Basicaly, you could just use a GenServer to cache the HTTP requests as state.
 We have clients functions and server-side callbacks.
 State is passed and modifed with corresponding `handle_call` and `handle_cast` to the client functions.
 Furthermore, we can react to e.g. process calls with `handle_info`.
 This will be the case in the cluster mode when the Erlang VM will detect a node event.
 We will instanciate a copy of Mnesia from a `handle_info`.
 A GenServer can be supervised but the data is lost.

 - [ETS](https://www.erlang.org/doc/man/ets.html)